rogelioConsejo/kauyumari/README.md

 - [ ] add sms/whatsapp authentication method
 - [ ] add SSO authentication method
 - [ ] a bunch of other things
+- [ ] associate user with authentication method on the access component